This is a follow up story for Combat Flip Flops. If you're interested in reading how they got started, published over 4 years ago, check it out here.

 If you have any questions or comments, drop a comment below!

 Combat Flip Flops has provided an update on their business!

-About 1 year ago, we followed up with Combat Flip Flops to see how they've been doing since we published this article.
+Over 2 years ago, we followed up with Combat Flip Flops to see how they've been doing since we published this article.